-In this video lesson of the Drawing Fundamentals series, New Masters Academy instructor Sheldon Borenstein teaches you the importance of “scribble” or gesture in your drawing.
+In this video lesson of The Beginner’s Survival Guide to Drawing, New Masters Academy instructor Sheldon Borenstein teaches you the importance of “scribble” or gesture in your drawing.
 Sheldon will demonstrate how the scribble is in fact the soul of the drawing and the major tool used for storytelling.

 - Sharpie Marker

 - Pitt Pastel Pencil – Blue

 - Prismacolor Colored Pencil – Scarlet Lake